NawafHA/Academic-Resume/content/home/experience.md

     location: San Diego, California
     date_start: '2020-06-06'
     date_end: '2021-08-06'
-    description:
+    description: |2-
-    |2-
+        Projects Include:

- *Formulated machine-learning algorithms that applied proven regression techniques on a carbon/epoxy composite failure envelope dataset
+        * Formulated machine-learning algorithms that applied proven regression techniques on a carbon/epoxy composite failure envelope dataset
-*Reviewed and evaluated overall performance of each method and highlighted the strengths and weaknesses of various techniques for structural engineering applications.
+        * Reviewed and evaluated overall performance of each method and highlighted the strengths and weaknesses of various techniques for structural engineering applications.
-*Produced a convoluDonal neural network algorithm as a means to detect crack pixels on a large dataset of cracked pavement which outperformed previous algorithms by over 60 percent.
+        * Produced a convoluDonal neural network algorithm as a means to detect crack pixels on a large dataset of cracked pavement which outperformed previous algorithms by over 60 percent.

   - title: Undergraduate Research Assistant
     company: University of Tokyo